natecostello/van_two_point_oh/van/electrical/BMS_wiring_logic/REC_Q_BMS_Wiring_Logic.md

 NOTE: [This Github Issue related to Victron-Wakespeed integration is relevant to **Feature In.**](https://github.com/victronenergy/venus/issues/779)

 ### All Together

-TODO: Eliminate the TODO below once the details of our actual opto-coupler design above is documented.

-TODO: Since we need separate dry contacts or opto-couplers for two components, we will need a "splitter".
-A starting place would be [this sparkfun opto-isolator breakout](https://www.sparkfun.com/products/9118).
-TODO: Since we need a >8.5v DC 'wet' signal we will also need some conditioning.
-Could possibly use the RBSLD inverter.

 Regarding Wakespeed-REC-Victron Comms.
 [Rick at OGSS](https://www.offgridsoftwaresolutions.com/ws500-user-forum/topic/victron-ve-can-and-canbus-to-ws500/#postid-434https://www.offgridsoftwaresolutions.com/ws500-user-forum/topic/victron-ve-can-and-canbus-to-ws500/#postid-434) says:
 >You should be able to connect your Multi to a VE.bus